 In terms of practical China travel advice, a loss of face can result in some form of sabotage, non-compliance, or foot-dragging.

-For instance, let’s say that you’re frustrated by an employee who is processing your visa or permit.
+For instance, let’s say that you’re frustrated by an employee as you’re applying for a China visa in the US.
 You start ranting and raving loudly—demanding to see the manager, etc.

 Don’t be surprised if your application is “lost” under the bottom of the pile.